Calvaz/VaiVia/README.md

 # VaiVia
-.NET 5 app with angular
+.NET 5 app with angular and entity framework